Coding-Nonny/supreme-prob/README.md

 ## Overview

 This project provides a robust API for managing wallets, wallet types, and transactions for a financial platform.
-Users can create wallets, transfer money between wallets, and deposit funds.
+Users can create wallets and transfer money between wallets.
 The project is built using Laravel and follows standard API development practices.

 ---